NokNokMLS/BigDoorWyamBlog/input/posts/2018-02-12-where-i-live-john-naughton-krakow-rzaska.md

   - Rzaska
   - Where I live
 ---
-Name John Naughton</dd>
+Name             John Naughton

 Nationality     Irish

 City                Krakow

 District           Rzaska

 Business website Bigdoor24.pl

 Rent or bought and since when?
 Bought in 2017

 Apartment or house?
 House